open-pioneer/trails-openlayers-base-packages/docs/DevGuildelines.md

 3. All automated tests pass.
 4. Features can be demonstrated on the demo deployment.
 5. Accessibility guidelines have been checked (see below).
-   ...
-I18n
+6. Packages are translated in english and german.
-6. Important design decisions or non-obvious things to keep in mind have been documented in internal dev notes or comments.
+7. Important design decisions or non-obvious things to keep in mind have been documented in internal dev notes or comments.

 ## Accessibility guidelines